BDRD-Genomics/MetaDetector/README.md

  - If not already installed, Mamba can be installed here: https://conda-forge.org/download/

 Installing Databases:
- - Please refer to DATABASE_README for database installation
+ - Please refer to databases/README for database installation
  - The previous step, setting up the conda environment, must be completed prior to database installation
- - The steps outlined in the DATABASE_README should be followed and completed prior to completing any further steps in the README
+ - The steps outlined in the databases/README should be followed and completed prior to completing any further steps in the README

 Setting Paths:
  - Paths to various directories used in MetaDetector are saved in the `md.config` file
  - The md.config file should be located in the same directory as the scripts used to run MetaDetector
  - Generic paths are currently in the file, most of which to a "databases" directory and subdirectories, but you are free to organize this as you see fit
- - **NOTE**: Other scripts (helper, update, and database) have hard coded paths that will need to be manually modified
+ - **NOTE**: Other scripts (helper, update, and database) have hard-coded paths that will need to be manually modified

 ## Running MetaDetector
 #### Create a readlist: